 In order for students to take their exam at the Office of Disability Services, they must follow the following procedures:

-- Students will complete the Exam Accommodation Form [PDF] with their professor and our office no less than 2-3 business days before planning to take the exam.
+- Students will complete the Exam Accommodation Online Scheduling Form Link with their professor and our office no less than 4 business days before planning to take the exam.

 - Pending space and availability, the exam will be scheduled once the Exam Accommodation Form is received and completed by both student and professor.

-- The Exam Accommodation Form is designed to inform us how the instructor will deliver the exam to our office, specific proctoring instructions, and how the instructor would like us to return the exam to them.
-If this form is not received two business days prior to the exam, we may not be able to proctor the exam.
+- The Exam Accommodation Online Scheduling Form is designed to inform us how the instructor will deliver the exam to our office, specific proctoring instructions, and how the instructor would like us to return the exam to them.
+If this form is not received four business days prior to the exam, we may not be able to proctor the exam.

 - Instructors must deliver the exam to our office no later than 24 hours before the exam is to be given (48 hours for Final Exams).
 Instructors can drop the exam off at our offices or email it directly to Michael Connor (email@example.com).
 All exams are locked in our filing cabinet upon receipt.